-In 1886, Helen’s mother read a story by Charles Dickens that described how another deafblind child named Laura Bridgman had been educated.
+In 1886, Helen’s mother read a story by Charles Dickens that described how another deaf-blind child named Laura Bridgman had been educated.
 Alexander Graham Bell taught speech to deaf students using a manual alphabet called “Visible Speech” that was invented by his father.
-He referred Helen and her parents to the Perkins Institute for the Blind for help.
+He referred Helen and her parents to the Perkins Institution for the Blind for help.
 This is where Helen met Anne Sullivan.
 They were together for 49 years.

 Anne was able to teach Helen to understand finger spelling after she had Helen feel water coming from a pump.
 Helen described it like this:

 “I stood still, my whole attention fixed upon the motions of her fingers.
-Suddenly I felt a misty consciousness as of something forgotten – a thrill of returning thought; and somehow the mystery of language was revealed to me.
+Suddenly I felt a misty consciousness as of something forgotten—a thrill of returning thought; and somehow the mystery of language was revealed to me.
 I knew then that “w-a-t-e-r” meant the wonderful cool something that was flowing over my hand.
 That living word awakened my soul, gave it light, hope, joy, set it free!”

 Helen demanded to know the names of other things.
 That first day she learned 30 words.
 After six months, she knew 625.
 By age 10, she knew the manual alphabet, Braille (an alphabet of raised dots that people can feel), and how to use the typewriter.

 In 1904, Helen graduated with honors from Radcliffe College.
 Anne interpreted lessons and spelled out textbooks for her.
 Helen learned to read French, German, Greek, and Latin in Braille.
 Because of her accomplishments, Helen became famous.
 Alexander Graham Bell gave a picture of Helen and one of her letters to a newspaper.
 People became eager to meet Helen and Anne.
-Mark Twain called Anne a “miracle-worker.”
+Mark Twain called Anne a “miracle worker.”
 Twain and Keller became friends.
 Twain introduced her to Henry H. Rogers, an oil executive, who agreed to pay Helen’s expenses at Radcliffe College.
-Helen was the first deafblind person to earn a Bachelor of Arts degree.
+Helen was the first deaf-blind person to earn a bachelor of arts degree.

 Helen was an advocate for women and people with disabilities.
-She was in favor of women’s right to vote, and trade unions; she was against war, child labor and capital punishment.
+She was in favor of women’s right to vote and trade unions; she was against war, child labor, and capital punishment.
 Helen wrote 12 books including her autobiography, The Story of My Life.
 She traveled to over 40 countries to lecture on the problems of the blind and the need to prevent the causes of blindness.
 When she visited Akita Prefecture in Japan, she mentioned that she would like to have an Akita dog.
 One was presented to her as a gift from the Japanese government.
 This is how the Akita breed became known to people in the United States.
 In 1920, she helped found the American Civil Liberties Union.
 She was presented with the Presidential Medal of Freedom in 1964 and elected to the Women’s Hall of Fame in 1965.